bremor/bonaire_myclimate/info.md

 ### Hardware
 You must have the Bonaire Wifi Module installed and connected to your Wifi.

-## Current Functionality as of v0.2
+## Functionality as of v0.3
-- Read heat/cool/fan operation
-- Read room temperature
 - Control target temperature.
 - Control system on/off.
 - Control zones.
 - Control type (heat/cool/fan)
+- Control mode (econ/thermo/boost)
+- Service to individual zones on or off

 ## Coming soon...
-- Control mode (econ/thermo/boost)
 - Control fan speed

 ## Configuration